 Financial terms of the deal suggest Lilly is willing to pay heavily for regulatory success.
 Centessa's agreement includes a base price of $6.3 billion, but total compensation could rise to $47 per share if specific drugs win approval from the U.S. Food and Drug Administration.
 Milestone payments could add $1.5 billion to the final cost of the acquisition.
 Centessa stockholders stand to benefit from these contingent value rights if clinical trials yield positive data in the coming months.

 Executives at Eli Lilly have signaled that the Centessa portfolio complements their existing efforts in metabolic and neurological health.
 Centessa's transition from a broad-spectrum biotech firm to a specialized sleep medicine developer made it an attractive target for consolidation.
-Sleeping disorders represent a huge unmet medical need in Western markets where productivity and cognitive health are increasingly prioritized.
+Sleeping disorders represent a large unmet medical need in Western markets where productivity and cognitive health are increasingly prioritized.

 Lilly's cash reserves allowed for a swift negotiation process that valuation experts say reflects the urgency of big pharma to secure patent-protected assets.
 Centessa's recent average share price over the last 30 days was approximately 40.5% lower than the offer price.
 Cash remains the preferred medium for these high-stakes transactions in 2026.